griquelme/tidyms/docs/glossary.rst

         each column is a feature.

     feature
-        A measurable property of a phenomenon being observed.
-In LC-MS a feature is usually represented as a chromatographic peak.
+        In machine learning a feature is a measurable property of an observed phenomenon.
+In TidyMS, a feature is a region from a row with associated with the signal of compound.
+For example, In LC-MS, a feature is usually represented as a chromatographic peak.

     feature correspondence
         The process of match features extracted in different samples.